-Sold in a number of shades, this hi-tech bra features just as much support as an underwire bra, without any of the metal or discomfort.
+Sold in a number of shades, this hi-tech bra features just as much support as an underwire bra, without discomfort.
 A major win in our book (although it's worth mentioning that this bra does contain some underwire).

 Made with a wide, smoothing back and sides, this wireless bra is not only cozy as can be, it eliminates any bra lines, too.